vapoursynth/bestsource/README.md

 *extrahwframes*: The number of additional frames to allocate when *hwdevice* is set.
 The number required is unknowable and found through trial and error.
 The default may be too high or too low.
 FFmpeg unfortunately is this badly designed.

-*showprogress*: Print indexing progress as VapourSynth information level log messages when *exact* frame/sample count is determined.
+*showprogress*: Print indexing progress as VapourSynth information level log messages.

 `bs.SetLogLevel(int level)`